gnormal/gnorm/site/content/templates/data.md

 | FKColumns | [ForeignKeyColumns](#foreignkeycolumns) | all foreign key columns belonging to the foreign key

 ### ForeignKeys
+ForeignKeys is a list of ForeignKey objects.
+The list has the following methods on it:

 | Property | Type | Description |
 | --- | ---- | ---|